filfreire/filfreire.github.io/_drafts/wildwest.md

 ## A sin is never alone

+I've come to learn that, the same way that in one's spiritual life a sin is never alone by itself (meaning we usually do more wrong than what we may recognize), the same applies for "sins" in software development process, and it's the same in this story:
-As if it weren't enough, this matter of "secret-society pull requests" inside the workplace was not the only major "sin" of this colleague's "architect/tech lead", the usual sins carried on:
+As if it weren't enough, this matter of "secret-society and hidden from testers-code and pull requests" inside the workplace was not the only major "sin" promoted by this colleague's "architect/tech lead", the usual "sins" carried on:

 - Release notes missing 90% of what was released;
 - Lack of transparency of what's actually deployed;